Investors with Substantial Losses Have Opportunity to Lead the Oatly Group AB Class Action Lawsuit

-OTLY ALERT Investors with Substantial Losses Have Opportunity to Lead the Oatly Group AB Class Action Lawsuit
+OTLY DEADLINE Investors with Substantial Losses Have Opportunity to Lead the Oatly Group AB Class Action Lawsuit

 Robbins Geller Rudman & Dowd LLP announces that purchasers of Oatly Group AB (NASDAQ: OTLY) American Depository Shares (“ADSs”) between May 20, 2021 and July 15, 2021, inclusive (“Class Period”) have until September 24, 2021 to seek appointment as lead plaintiff in the Oatly class action lawsuit.
 The Oatly class action lawsuit charges Oatly and certain of its top executives and directors with violations of the Securities Exchange Act of 1934.
-The Oatly class action lawsuit was commenced on July 26, 2021 in the Southern District of New York and is captioned Jochims v.
-Oatly Group AB, No. 21-cv-06360.
+The Oatly class action lawsuit (Jochims v.
+Oatly Group AB, No. 21-cv-06360) was commenced on July 26, 2021 in the Southern District of New York and is assigned to Judge Alvin K. Hellerstein.

 If you wish to serve as lead plaintiff of the Oatly class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the Oatly class action lawsuit must be filed with the court no later than September 24, 2021.